 - Did you mean that?

 - I’m not sure I understand what you are implying.
 Are you saying ___?

 - Do you know how that comes across?

-In this video, an interviewer squirts water in Tom Cruise’s face while speaking.
+In this video, an interviewer squirts water on Tom Cruise’s face while speaking.
 Cruise stays calm and begins asking the interviewer why he did that.
-He continues to talk with the man in a calm tone of voice but lets him know that he does not appreciate the treatment in that way.
+He continues to talk with the man in a calm tone of voice, but Cruise also lets the man know that Cruise does not appreciate being treated that way.

 He says, “I’m here giving you an interview, and you do something nasty.”